1945

 and you can see a portion of the '241' (which is painted on the nose) right below the round red

 warning light.
-Did Jack order NC 33604 ready for departure or have he and his passengers
+Did Jack order NC33604 ready for departure or has he and his passengers

 already been whisked off by a waiting limo to home or hotel?
 Looks like a departure loading to